 - 1. Successfully complete at least 120 semester hours. - 2.
 Complete 30 of their last 33 semester hours on the campus from which they intend to receive a degree. - 3.
-For all credits completed, attain a minimum grade point average of 2.00. - 4.
-Successfully complete all requirements for the major and attain a minimum grade point average of 2.00 in the major.\ - 5.
-Complete ENG 110 and ENG 111 (or the NC campus equivalent WRT 110 and WRT 120) with a C or better.\ - 6.
-Complete a minimum of 36 credit hours at the 300 level or above.\ - 7.
-Complete no more than three physical education activity credits at St. Andrews Campus as part of the 120 required credits. - 8.
-Beginning with new students entering the University in the fall 2019, no credit will be given for participation in varsity athletics. - 9.
-Successfully complete the general education requirements for the campus from which the student intends to receive a degree. - 10.
-Complete an application for graduation. - 11.
+Attain a minimum grade point average of 2.00 for all credits completed. - 4.
+Successfully complete all requirements for the major and attain a minimum grade point average of 2.00 in the major. - 5.
+Complete ENG 111 and ENG 112 (or the NC campus equivalent WRT 110 and WRT 120) with a C or better. - 6.
+Complete a minimum of 36 credit hours at the 300 level or above. - 7.
+Successfully complete the general education requirements for the campus from which the student intends to receive a degree. - 8.
+Complete an application for graduation. - 9.
 Complete a graduation audit by the end of the junior year.

-\ These policies went into effect for new students beginning in the fall of 2019.
+These policies went into effect for new students beginning in the fall of 2019.